The following information should be read in conjunction with the Residents' Handbook

 You may bring some electrical equipment (e.g., hair dryers) if it has been tested and tagged (i.e. certified as safe) by an electrician.
 Do not bring electric blankets, cooking appliances, heated towel rails or irons.

-You should note that the College has a dinner dress code from Sunday through Thursday nights.
+You should note that the College has a dinner dress code on Sunday nights.
 This is spelt out in the Residents' Handbook, but in general terms you can note the following: for men the dress code comprises a jacket and tie, and for women it comprises a dress or dress pants or dress jeans, or a skirt with a blouse, dress shirt or formal top.
 Suitable footwear must also be worn.

 Residents always appreciate care packs throughout the year and these can be couriered directly to Knox.
 The address is: Knox College, 3 Arden Street, Opoho, Dunedin 9010